Dec 9, 2025

 Can Cerebral Prescribe ADHD Medication?

 Cerebral does not prescribe controlled substances for ADHD, including stimulants such as Adderall, Vyvanse, Ritalin, or Concerta.
 The company stopped offering these medications in 2022 and now limits ADHD treatment to non-stimulant options.
-In 2024, Cerebral also agreed to pay roughly $3.8 million and entered into a non-prosecution agreement with the U.S. Department of Justice related to past prescribing and billing practices, but that settlement came after the policy change.
+In 2024, Cerebral also agreed to pay over $36 million and entered into a non-prosecution agreement with the U.S. Department of Justice regarding past prescribing and billing practices, but that settlement occurred after the policy change.

 Non-stimulant ADHD medications are available through Cerebral, including Strattera (atomoxetine), Wellbutrin (bupropion), Qelbree (viloxazine), and Intuniv (guanfacine).
-These options work for some patients but typically take longer to show effects than stimulants.
+These options work for some patients but often take longer to show effects than stimulants.

 Why Legion Health is the Best Cerebral Alternative

 We built Legion Health to provide the care that Cerebral's restrictions prevent.
-For Texas residents seeking psychiatric treatment, we offer stimulant prescriptions when clinically appropriate, backed by rigorous protocols that include free FDA-cleared QbCheck testing.
-This objective assessment adds measurable data to your evaluation.
+For Texas residents seeking psychiatric treatment, we offer stimulant prescriptions when clinically appropriate, backed by rigorous protocols that include free QbCheck testing.
+QbTest (the in-clinic version) has FDA 510(k) clearance documenting its intended use to provide objective measurements that aid clinicians in ADHD assessment and treatment evaluation.
+This objective testing adds measurable data to your evaluation as one useful input, not a standalone diagnosis.

-Our board-certified psychiatric providers can consider the full range of evidence-based medications, including stimulants, when clinically appropriate and safe under state and federal guidelines.
+Our licensed psychiatric clinicians serving adults in Texas can consider the full range of evidence-based medications, including stimulants, when clinically appropriate and safe under state and federal guidelines.

 Final Thoughts on Cerebral and Its Competitors

 Reading Cerebral reviews reveals a common pattern: people value the convenience but hit walls when they need controlled medications.
-For Texas patients, Legion Health removes those barriers while keeping costs low through insurance partnerships.
+For adults in Texas, Legion Health removes those barriers while keeping costs low through insurance partnerships.
 We prescribe stimulants when clinically appropriate, backed by objective testing.
 Find a provider who can treat your condition completely, not partially.

 How much does Cerebral cost with insurance?

-Most patients with in-network insurance pay around $30 monthly for Cerebral's services.
+Most patients with in-network insurance pay about $30 per month for Cerebral's services.
 They accept Aetna, Blue Cross Blue Shield, Cigna, Optum, and United Healthcare, though prescription costs are billed separately through your pharmacy.

 Can I get ADHD stimulant medication through Cerebral?